So, What Is Killyourstereo.com?

 A Breakdown Of Our Reviews:

-A large part of Killyourstereo.com is our reviews section, and we here love music – hence why we praise it and criticise it.
+A large part of Killyourstereo.com is our reviews section, and we here love music – hence why we praise it and why criticise it.
 When we review a release, we rate it out of ‘100’.
-Whenever we review something, it is always an honest write-up and the opinions – positive or negative – presented are solely those of that particular writer and do not reflect the opinions of the other contributors or our editor.
-Please note that each writer of ours has their own writing style, views and personality, and that will shine through in their writing.
+Whenever we review something, it is always an honest write-up and the opinions – positive or negative – presented are solely those of that particular writer and do not reflect the opinions of the other contributors or of our highly-opinionated editor, Alex Sievers.
+Please note that our editor and each writer of ours has their own writing style, views and personality, and that will shine through in their writing.

 As for what we cover in this section, we review full-length albums, EPs, split releases, as well as the occasional compilation release and live CD/DVD.
 Since the third quarter of 2016, we also cover gigs and events in our live review pieces.
 However, we do not do single reviews.

-Below is an overview of our reviews scores and what we mean when we score a release a particular way.
+Below is how we layout our reviews scores and what we mean when we score a release a particular way.

-- 100: A truly exceptional release that’s essentially perfect.
-Album of the year worthy.
+- 100: A truly exceptional release that is essentially perfect.
+One of the Albums Of The Year.

 - 90-99: A superb release that’s just shy of perfection.